 Now that you have narrowed your choices using a virtual tool, it’s time to confirm them with color samples in your staged home.
 While visualizers are really helpful, there is really no substitute for seeing the color on the walls of your home in real life.
 Buy test sizes of the paint colors you are considering and put some brush-outs on the outside.
 Make sure to put some color on both south and north sides of your home as lighting there can differ dramatically.
 Also, visit these areas at different times of the day to get a fair idea of how the finished product will look.Continue to 3 of 3 below.

 03 of 03

-Ideally, an exterior scheme should have three major parts, a field color which dominates, an accent color which brings shutters, doors, and other smaller parts to life, and finally the trim color.
+Ideally, an exterior scheme should have three major parts: A field color that dominates; an accent color that brings shutters, doors, and other smaller parts to life; and the trim color.
 Once you have chosen an appealing combination of field and trim, make it stand out with an eye-catching accent color.
 Feel free to go bold, but don’t go overboard.